mjp0044/Hypoxia-Bulk-Segregant-Analysis/README.md

 # Bulk-Segregant QTL Mapping of Hypoxia Tolerance in *Tigriopus californicus*

-Bulk segregant analysis (BSA) / QTL-seq mapping of loci underlying hypoxia tolerance in the intertidal copepod *Tigriopus californicus*, using pooled whole-genome sequencing of phenotypically extreme bulks from F30 hybrids between two source populations (SD and SH).
+Bulk segregant analysis (BSA) / QTL-seq mapping of loci underlying hypoxia tolerance in the intertidal copepod *Tigriopus californicus*, using pooled whole-genome sequencing of phenotypically extreme bulks from F22+ hybrids between two source populations (SD and SH).
 Full analysis code: [`QTLseq_BSA_script.R`](QTLseq_BSA_script.R).

 ## Study design

-Two DNA pools ("Top" and "Bottom" bulks, sampled from opposite tails of the hypoxia-tolerance phenotype distribution) were sequenced and their allele counts merged into a single table of biallelic SNPs.
+Two DNA pools ("High Pcrit" and "Low Pcrit" bulks, sampled from opposite tails of the hypoxia-tolerance phenotype distribution where Low Pcrit means "more tolerant") were sequenced and their allele counts merged into a single table of biallelic SNPs.
 Genome-wide divergence between bulks was quantified across 12 chromosomes using [QTLseqr](https://github.com/bmansfeld/QTLseqr)'s G′ statistic (750 kb sliding windows), and significant regions were annotated with [SnpEff](https://pcingola.github.io/SnpEff/) and cross-referenced against gene models, a prior RNA-seq differential-expression time series, and curated